Semicolon: Programming

-Conventionally, in many languages, each statement is written on a separate line, but this is not typically a requirement of the language.
-In the above examples, two statements are placed on the same line; this is legal, because the semicolon separates the two statements.
-Thus programming languages like Java, the C family, JavaScript etc. use semicolons to obtain a proper structure in the respective languages.

 Data

 The semicolon is often used to separate elements of a string of text.
 For example, multiple e-mail addresses in the "To" field in some e-mail clients have to be delimited by a semicolon.

 In Microsoft Excel and other spreadsheet applications, the semicolon is used as a list separator, especially in cases where the decimal separator is a comma, such as 0,32; 3,14; 4,50, instead of 0.32, 3.14, 4.50.
-It's also used as an function argument separator, when localization using comma as the decimal separator is used; for example: =SUMA(A1:D2) (Note: The function name is also translated, unlike LibreOffice Calc, which does not use Czech function names.) in the Czech localization of Excel is equivalent of =SUM(A1:D2) in the US English variant.
+It is also used as an function argument separator, when localization using comma as the decimal separator is used; for example: =SUMA(A1;D2) (Note: The function name is also translated, unlike LibreOffice Calc, which does not use Czech function names.) in the Czech localization of Excel is equivalent of =SUM(A1:D2) in the English-language localizations.

 In Lua, semicolons or commas can be used to separate table elements.

 In MATLAB and GNU Octave, the semicolon can be used as a row separator when defining a vector or matrix (whereas a comma separates the columns within a row of a vector or matrix) or to execute a command silently, without displaying the resulting output value in the console.

 In HTML, a semicolon is used to terminate a character entity reference, either named or numeric.
 The declarations of a style attribute in Cascading Style Sheets (CSS) are separated and terminated with semicolons.

 The file system of RSX-11 and OpenVMS, Files-11, uses semicolons to indicate a file's version number.
 The semicolon is permitted in long filenames in the Microsoft Windows file systems NTFS and VFAT, but not in its short names.

 In some delimiter-separated values file formats, the semicolon is used as the separator character, as an alternative to comma-separated values.